tetris245/tetris245/README.md

 **It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during the year 2022.**

-**ULTRAbc 1.1. has just been released, it's the the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.
+**ULTRAbc is available, it's the the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.
 At some point in the future, I will remove links and files for QAM bookmark and tmloader.
 All QAM users are invited to switch to ULTRAbc**

 Link to ULTRAbc repository: https://github.com/tetris245/ULTRAbc/